jojozep/How-to-install-Ubuntu-18.04-on-Alienware-15-R4/README.md

 5. Highlight `Secure Boot`
 6. Press `Enter`, select `Disable` and press `Enter` again.
 7. Press `F10` and select `Yes`<br/>
-`NOTE:` If you are using a PIN instead of a password to login, you may get an error when logging in.
+`NOTE:` If you are using a PIN instead of a password to login, you may get a 0x80070032 error when logging in.
 If so, select the option to login using a password, and then reset the PIN when you have logged in.
+If you cannot reset the PIN then you have to remove all content under the `C:\Windows\ServiceProfiles\LocalService\AppData\Local\Microsoft\NGC` directory.
+This is a protected directory, so you will have to take ownership before deleting contents ([more information](https://answers.microsoft.com/en-us/windows/forum/windows_10-hello-winpc/login-setup-wont-take-a-pin/248fbc21-eb94-41b5-8e2f-1e134dc5316e)).
 ### Set Boot Mode to AHCI
 The default boot mode is RAID.
 Directly setting boot mode to AHCI in the BIOS will result in Windows 10 boot failure.
 Follow the steps below to boot in AHCI successfully.
 1. Run `Command Prompt` as Administrator<br/>In the search bar, search for `Command Prompt`, right-mouse click on the icon and select `Run as Administrator`